ceramicnetwork/docs/docs/reference/core-clients/did-jsonrpc.md

 ## Install account resolvers

 The next step is to install resolver libraries for all of the account types which you may need to read and verify data (signatures).
 This includes _at least_ the resolver for the provider or wallet chosen in the previous step.
-However, most projects install all reslovers to be safe:
+However, most projects install all resolvers to be safe:

 | Account | Resolver libraries                                                            | Maintainer |
 | ------- | ----------------------------------------------------------------------------- | ---------- |